1930 N Arboleda #201, Mesa, AZ 85213

 The Wrong Trustee Can Derail Your Client’s Wishes

 Choosing the right succession of trustees for an irrevocable trust that is intended to continue for years into the future is critical to the trust’s success and longevity.
 Typically the client’s initial thought is to name one or more family members as Trustee(s) who can then appoint additional family members because they will better understand the varying needs of the beneficiaries and will keep the costs of administering the trust down.
 But in reality family members will not be able to fulfill all of their fiduciary obligations without hiring legal, investment, and tax advisors.
+For example, consulting with Adelaide gold bullion dealers can provide valuable insights for investment decisions within the trust.
 These expenses will add up and can ultimately cost more than a corporate trustee, such as a bank or trust company, which will be able to meet all fiduciary obligations under one roof for one fee.
 You have to get a legal expert in order to be preparing a will for kids and protect your assets in the future.

 On the other hand, forcing trust beneficiaries to be stuck with the wrong trustee without a reasonable means for removing and replacing the trustees will land the beneficiaries and trustee in court.
 It is crucial to build provisions into the trust agreement which allow beneficiaries or a trust protector (more on them below) to remove and replace trustees without court intervention.